rkrx/php-streams/README.md

 ### ClosableStream

-An `ClosableStream` is a stream, that can be closed.
-An IoC-aware component may not enforce this interface as closing a stream could lead to unexpected behavior.
+A `ClosableStream` can be detached from an resource.
+An IoC-aware component may not enforce this interface if closing a stream could lead to unexpected behavior in the outer programm.

 ### InfiniteInputStream